Ease Of Use

 - Marketers, copywriters, and content writers

-- Owners of digital companies who rely on online content
+- Owners of a digital company who rely on online content

 Recently, a new version of Grammarly rolled out specifically for businesses.
 It has similar features to the Grammarly premium as well as additional features such as: